-A new draft Corporate Plan covering 2020-2024, was approved by the Joint Committee in August 2020 and an Action Plan was developed, using the Balanced Scorecard method, to identify and implement the actions necessary to meet the Strategic Objectives set out in the Corporate Plan.
+The Corporate Plan covering 2020-2024, was approved by the Joint Committee in August 2020 and an annual Action Plan has been developed, using the Balanced Scorecard method, to identify and implement the tasks needed to deliver the Strategic Objectives set out in the Corporate Plan.
+This is reported to the Steering Group on a quarterly basis and the tasks themselves form the basis for the Annual Report.

-The Corporate Plan is made available to all key stakeholders, continues to be distributed to relevant third parties, as required, and is available on the arc21 website.
+The Corporate Plan has been made available to all key stakeholders, continues to be distributed to relevant third parties, as required, and is available on the arc21 website.

-During the year, arc21 produced regular reports to the Joint Committee and the Steering Group setting out the waste management contracts key performance indicators against the corporate plan.
-It is the intention to continue this process as part of the normal ongoing activities of the organisation.
+In addition, during the year, arc21 produce regular reports to the Steering Group setting out the waste management contracts and the performance of key indicators against targets within the Action Plan.

 The last update of the Waste Management Plan, developed in 2014/15, is available on arc21's website, and was further updated in 2015/16 to take into account the revised geographic areas of the new council structures.
-A new Waste Management Plan is currently being considered on an 11 council, not an arc21 region basis and discussions are currently underway involving the three main parties involved - the councils, the Department (DAERA) and arc21.
-This process is being facilitated on the Department's behalf by WRAP and arc21 awaits the outcome to enable its specific role to be determined in taking the Waste Management Plan forward.
+Given the level of uncertainty arising from Brexit and the introduction of new legislation [the Environment Act], which has generated/is generating several new pieces of legislation, the Department has recognized that "Delivering Resource Efficiency" (the Waste Strategy) needs to be updated.
+This will not be completed however before 2023.
+In the meantime, councils are being requested to consider a refresh on their previous Waste Management Plans - but as a "light touch" in the form of an addendum.
+This is currently being considered on an 11 council, not an arc21 region basis and discussions are currently underway involving the three main parties involved - the councils, the Department (DAERA) and arc21.
+Input to this process is being provided on the Department's behalf by The Waste and Resources Action Programme (WRAP), and arc21 is contributing whenever possible to ensure that the Waste Management Plan addendum progresses accordingly.